ladjs/lad/README.md

 > Interesting in contributing to this project or testing early releases?

 1. Follow all of the above [Requirements](#requirements)
-2. You will need to fork this repository locally
+2. You will need to fork and clone this repository locally
 3. After forking, follow these steps:

    ```sh